MASSENA The Greater Massena Chamber of Commerce will be going back out in search of a new director.

 She has taken a position in Malone, a position she was originally hoping for, chamber board President Miriam S. Catapano said.
 Her resignation comes as a complete surprise and at a very busy time for the chamber.
 We wish her well.

-Among the chamber events that are coming up in the very near future are the Winter Carnival and annual dinner, both in January.
+Among the chamber events coming up soon are the Winter Carnival and annual dinner, both in January.

 Ms. Jenkins, who has served as a chamber executive director in the past, as well as editor of the Malone Telegram and a freelance writer and editor, lives in Malone.
 She said that was one of the reasons she opted to submit her resignation.